Global Guardian

-Global Guardian and the September 11 Attacks
+Global Guardian and September 11 Attacks

-The September 11 attacks in 2001 occurred during that year's Global Guardian and Vigilant Guardian joint exercises.
+The September 11 attacks on September 11, 2001 occurred during that year's Global Guardian and Vigilant Guardian joint exercises.
 That year, according to the 9/11 Commission Report, Vigilant Guardian 'postulated a bomber attack from the former Soviet Union' on North America.
 The Russian 37th Air Army was, in fact, conducting major bomber exercises across the Arctic and Atlantic at this time, amongst the largest carried out by them since 1993.
 Both the American and the Russian exercises were cancelled after the attack.

-In contrast to the 9/11 Commission Report - Michael Ruppert has characterized Vigilant Guardian as "a hijacking drill, not a cold war exercise".
+In contrast to the 9/11 Commission Report, Michael Ruppert has characterized Vigilant Guardian as "a hijacking drill, not a cold war exercise".
 He cites direct quotes from participants which indicate "that the drill involved hijacked airliners rather than Russian Bombers".
 General Arnold, Tech.
 Sgt.
 W. Powel and Lt.
 Col. Dwane Deskins have stated that when they first were informed about hijacked airliners they thought it was "part of the exercise".